 Immune System Modulators

-Radiation therapy uses high-energy X-rays or other radiation to kill cancer cells or keep them from growing.
+Radiation therapy uses high-energy X-rays or other radiation to kill cancer cells or to keep them from growing.

 The OSUCCC – James also offers other leading-edge radiation treatments, including imaging-based radiation therapy, intensity-modulated radiation therapy (IMRT), stereotactic radiosurgery and using a Varian TrueBeam Linear Accelerator.

-High-Dose Chemotherapy with Stem Cell Transplant
+High-Dose Chemotherapy With Stem Cell Transplant

 Stem cell transplants enable patients to receive chemotherapy treatment, and then later, replace blood-forming cells that have been destroyed by cancer treatment.